Type 1 diabetes

 - history of gestational diabetes

-The number of people with type 2 diabetes is growing rapidly worldwide.
-This rise is in part related to aging populations, economic development and increasing urbanization which can lead to less healthy eating and decreased physical activity.
+The incidence and prevalence of people with type 2 diabetes is growing rapidly worldwide.
+In 2021, the International Diabetes Federation (IDF) estimated that type 2 diabetes accounted for over 90% of all diabetes worldwide.
+This is in part related to aging populations, economic development and increasing urbanization, which can lead to less healthy eating and decreased physical activity.